HeyuanMingong/sllrl/README.md

 * For the Hopper/HalfCheetah/Ant Mujoco domains, the modified Mujoco enviornments are in `envs/mujoco/*`

 ### Usage
-* For example, to run the code in the 2D navigation domain, just run the bash script `navi_v1.sh`, also see the usage instructions in the python scripts `main_sllrl.py`.
+* For example, to run the code in the 2D navigation domain, just run the bash script `navi_v1.sh`, also see the usage instructions in the python scripts `main_sllrl.py` and `main_baselines.py'.
 * When getting the results in `output/*/*.npy` files, plot the results using `plot_results.py`.
 For example, the result for `navi_v1.sh` is:

 navigation